Karthikeya-Naik/Decathlon/README.md

-# 🏬 Decathlon Sports Store – React Single Page App
+# 🏬 Decathlon Sports Store – React Single Page Site

 A modern and responsive **React-based single-page application** inspired by **Decathlon**.
 This lightweight e-commerce demo showcases sports gear with animated UI, filtering, wishlist, and clean visuals — all in a single React file.